-ELIG Gürkaynak Attorneys-at-Law Çitlenbik Sokak No. 12
+ELIG Gürkaynak Attorneys-at-Law Citlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş, 34349 Istanbul Turkey/Türkiye www.elig.com

-Yıldız Mahallesi Beşiktaş, 34349 İstanbul Turkey/Türkiye Tel: +90 212 327 17 24
+Tel: +90 212 327 17 24 Fmail. oznur.inanilir@elig.com URI ·

-Email: oznur.inanilir@elig.com

-URL: www.elig.com

-ELIG Gürkaynak Attorneys-at-Law is committed to providing high-quality legal services, combining a solid knowledge of Turkish law with a business-minded approach to develop legal solutions to meet the ever-changing needs of clients in their international and domestic operations.
-The competition law and regulatory department is led by the founding partner Gönenç Gürkaynak, along with four partners, seven counsel and 45 associates.
-In addition to unparalleled experience in merger control issues, the firm has vast experience in defending companies before the Turkish Competition Board in all phases of antitrust investigations, abuse of dominant position cases, leniency handlings, and before courts on issues of private enforcement of competition law, along with appeals of the administrative decisions of the Turkish Competition Authority.
-The firm represents multinational corporations, business associations, investment banks, partnerships and individuals in the widest variety of competition law matters while collaborating with many international law firms.
+ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+Our competition law and regulatory department is led by the founding partner, Dr. Gönenç Gürkaynak, along with four partners, nine counsel and 40 associates.

+In addition to unparalleled experience in merger control issues, ELIG Gürkaynak has vast experience in defending companies before the Turkish Competition Board in all phases of antitrust investigations, abuse of dominant position cases, leniency handlings, and before courts on issues of private enforcement of competition law, along with appeals of the administrative decisions of the Turkish Competition Authority.
+ELIG Gürkaynak represents multinational corporations, business associations, investment banks, partnerships and individuals in the widest variety of competition law matters, while also collaborating with many international law firms.